What is a Rootkit?GRIDINSOFT TEAM

 All operating systems among contemporary ones are not 100% invulnerable to malware attacks.
 Even the latest Windows and macOS have certain security flaws - they’re just not uncovered yet.
 Those which were reported are usually fixed in the nearest updates.
 Nonetheless, many companies do not keep an eye on the regular system and software updates.
-Some ask their employees to update their PCs manually - but they will rather make more memes about Windows updates than really update it.
+Some ask their employees to update their PCs manually, but they would rather make more memes about Windows updates than update them.
 Exactly, those breaches are used by rootkits to escalate privileges.

 Rootkit attack step-by-step

 When the rootkit is delivered into a computer in the corporate network, it attempts to use one of the flaws to allow itself the execution on the deepest available level.
-Such rights then allow crooks to infect all other computers in the network and - what is more important - to brute force the domain controller.
-Having access to the DC means controlling computers in the network and the server.
+Such rights then allow crooks to infect all other computers in the network and - more importantly - to brute force the domain controller.
+Access to the DC means controlling computers in the network and the server.
 In the companies where the network is not clustered that may mean paralyzing the whole office.
 For small companies, that usually means days of idle, offices of large companies may stop for weeks.